matthijskrul/Conlanging/RST/elvish/syntax.rst

 The ablaut ignores compounding of any kind, including noun incorporation.

+Tense:
+******

+Present/Future: unmarked.
+Hodiernal: -xar (proto-Elvish 'ixaraθ', 'yesterday') Proximate past: -par (unknown)
+General past: -t:sup:`h`\ u (proto-Elvish verb stem 't:sup:`h`\ ul-', 'get, receive')
+Remote past: -qa (proto-Elvish verb stem 'qal-', 'say'; evolved from evidential to tense)

+For verb stems ending on a consonant, the -i stem is also inserted in past tense.

+Aspect:
+*******

+The perfective aspect is unmarked.
+Imperfective marker (follows tense): -o.
+Imperfective is also used for habituals.
+Strong completive marker ('all the way, completely, totally'): preverbal particle *tul* (from past stem of tali, 'finish' -> tuli)

+Mood:
+*****

+Infinitive: stem + -ar.
+(The -ar form comes from the postverbal particle ar, meaning 'in order to'.)

+Imperative: Declined like infinitive but with person prefixes.
+Imperatives can also have a softer obligation meaning, 'should/must/ought...', which are the only (English) meaning for non-second person forms.
+With a past tense stem it implies epistemic necessity/inference, ('must have X...')

+Ability/Possibility:

+- Preverbal marker *t*\ :sup:`h`\ *ul* (derived from 'to get' in proto-Elvish), indicating physical ability ('can, able to...'), situational possibility, and permission

+- Preverbal marker *ælvrin*, derived from 'knowing' in proto-Elvish, indicating mental ability ('can, know how to...');

+- Epistemic possibility ('could be, might be') is expressed with the preverbal particle *nɑmjaz*, derived from proto-Elvish 'it suffices', with a normally inflected verb.

+Optative:

+Auxiliary/modal verb function of inflected *aumi* 'wish' combined with infinitive acting as optative.

+The simple sentence is: 'wish.1SG.NPST go.GER.3SG.NPST' -> "I want him to go" (I wish his going).
+Contrast with the optative meaning: "may he go, I hope he goes, would that he would go": 'wish.NPST.1SG.AN.3SG.DAT go', with an infinitive of the verb and the object of the wish, if any, in the dative (I wish for/to him (that) to go).

+Frequentative/Iterative:

+A preverbal marker *eɑnno*, derived from proto-Elvish ('hea ɑnno', 'stand/stay +'at'' in the imperfective), combined with the infinitive of the verb and the auxiliary 'to stand' or 'to lie', depending on whether the so conjugated verb is active or stative respectively.
+(The auxiliary can therefore duplicate the original meaning due to reanalysis, and a finite verb being required.)

+E.g. 'stand.NPST.1SG FREQ miss.DETR.INF' -> "I keep missing" or "I miss
+all the time".
+A different word permitted word order is FREQ INF AUX.

+Evidential:

+There is one evidential marker, for direct sight of an ongoing object or situation, a main clause initial proclitic *lo:* derived from proto-Elvish 'I see' ('wɛl:ə o:n')

+Standard forms:
+***************

+Reflexive: -su(l) (from proto-Elvish 'sulɪs', 'body, self')

+Participle: 'Xing', in the participial phrase sense of 'while doing X', is indicated by a gerund form given the comitative suffix ("with the Xing").
+Otherwise, the imperfective serves the progressive aspect purpose ('I am/was walking').

 Gerund form: -ar (derived from Proto-Elvish -ara participle).
 Combines with person and tense markers.
 Contrasts with infinitive form (which has neither), and is used for nominalizations, also in combination with